Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 We have shown that the complexity of SSHv2 has increased over its 25~years of development to a point where the addition of new algorithms and features has introduced new vulnerabilities.
 The root cause analysis has shown that the potential for our attacks was already present in the original specification.
 Handshake transcripts were never fully authenticated, and sequence numbers were never reset to~0.
 However, as new authenticated encryption modes and extension messages were added, these weaknesses grew into exploitable vulnerabilities.

-We introduced the novel sequence number manipulation and prefix truncation attacks for secure channels, which invalidate the INT-PST \cite{C:FGMP15} security of SSH BPP for certain ciphers.
-We extended this vulnerability to real-world exploits like disabling SSH extension negotiation.
-This yields novel insights into the complex interplay between a practical security mechanism (sequence numbers) and abstract security notions (INT-PTXT vs. INT-CTXT vs. AEAD, \cite{JC:BelNam08}): Since implicit sequence numbers are not transmitted, they cannot be part of the ciphertext -- therefore generic EtM modes fail, and INT-CTXT does not protect against prefix truncation.
-INT-PTXT and AEAD modes, on the other hand, do include them, either as part of the plaintext, or as associated data.
+We introduced novel sequence number manipulation and prefix truncation attacks for secure channels, which invalidate the INT-aPTXT~\cite{C:FGMP15} security of SSH BPP for certain ciphers.
+We extended these vulnerabilities to real-world exploits like disabling SSH extension negotiation.
+This yields novel insights into the complex interplay between a practical security mechanism (sequence numbers) and abstract security notions (INT-PTXT vs. INT-CTXT, \cite{JC:BelNam08}).

-Our close look at the Extension Negotiation mechanism reveals its design weaknesses: First, sending \msgextinfo is optional even if both parties signal support for extension negotiation during the handshake.
-Second, SSH extension negotiation cannot be used to negotiate extensions affecting the SSH handshake itself, e.g., the countermeasures proposed in this paper.
-As a consequence, all extension negotiations should be done within the \msgkexinit.
+Our close look at the extension negotiation mechanism reveals its design weaknesses: First, sending \msgextinfo is optional even if both parties signal support for extension negotiation during the handshake.
+Second, \msgextinfo cannot be used to change the SSH handshake itself, e.g., to implement the countermeasures proposed in this paper.
+However, it outperforms extension negotiation within the \msgkexinit in aspects of privacy as protocol extension can be negotiated securely, i.e., privately, similar to encrypted extensions in TLS 1.3.
+As a consequence, extension negotiation within the \msgkexinit should be strictly limited to extensions affecting the SSH handshake.
+Protocol extensions affecting the user authentication or application layer should be negotiated through the extension negotiation mechanism.

-Although we suggest backward-compatible countermeasures to stop our attacks, we note that the security of the SSH protocol would benefit from a redesign from scratch.
-This redesign should be guided by all findings and insights from both practical and theoretical security analysis, in a similar manner as was done for TLS~1.3.